danemerson13/24665-EE-Project/readme.md

 There are four folders of code needed to run this project.

 *Chiron* contains all of the subject data from the JSI dataset provided to us by the instructors.
-**In the GITHUB version of this code, the Chiron data is too large to be upoaded.
+**In the GITHUB version of this code, the Chiron data is too large to be uploaded.
 Instead, you must download from the original authors [here](https://dis.ijs.si/ami-repository/datasets/chiron.rar)**

 *EE_preprocessing* includes Matlab code for preprocessing of the data, including extrapolation and feature expansion.